xeno-by/dotsublime/Packages/Ensime/README.md

 * Hosts ENSIME in a completely transparent fashion.
 Solves the problem of runaway processes on Windows (Linux and Mac is on to-do list, we also wouldn't mind pull requests)

-* Tested on sources of scalac on Windows and Ubuntu (using ENSIME v0.9.8 with embedded Scala 2.10.0-M6)
+* Tested on sources of scalac on Windows and Ubuntu (using ENSIME v0.9.8.2 with embedded Scala 2.10.0-RC2)

 ## How to install?

 1. Install the package itself:

     a.
-(Not yet available, [coming soon](https://github.com/wbond/package_control_channel/pull/514))
 If you use [Package Control](http://wbond.net/sublime_packages/package_control), install package Ensime.
     (`Preferences > Package Control > Install Package > Ensime`).

     b.
+Otherwise install manually.
        In your Sublime Text `Packages` directory, invoke:

     ```
     git clone git://github.com/sublimescala/sublime-ensime.git Ensime